j-hofer/shadow-evaporation-tool/README.md

 ### Angle conventions

-The tilt angle is specified in degrees.
-Positive angles correspond to upwards displacement and vice versa.
+The angles are specified in degrees.
+Positive tilt angles correspond to upwards displacement and vice versa.
+The planetary (or azimuthal) angle corresponds to a rotation around an axis prependicular to the substrate.
 The definition of the angles relies on the correct alignment of the sample inside the evaporation machine.
 Also, the evaporator may use different angle conventions or zero references.
 In this case the angles specified in the macro need to be translated to the convention of the used evaporator.

 ### Auto apply